Timic3/Maze/README.md

 # Galaxy Maze
-Galaxy themed Maze made for school using Angular framework.
+Galaxy themed Maze game for school built using Angular framework.
 Written in Typescript, SCSS and HTML5.

 ## Backstory
 The universe has blessed you upon a very complex task.
 You need to guide the lost star to the right spot in its universe.